 Hair and Adornments

 TOS Amanda has the same hairstyle with all three looks and as you see in the above picture, it’s the style of the day/series.
-I don’t love the way the Spock/Chapel relationship is portrayed but I am amused at how similar Amanda and Christine are styled here.
+Given that Chapel is Spock’s on screen love interest I am amused at how similar Amanda and Christine are styled here.

 In The Voyage Home and Star Trek (2009), Amanda’s hair is gathered into wraps.
 These are part of the Mary aesthetic and recur in all her appearances.